 <form action=”index.php?load=SEARCH” method=”get”>

-Well, if you use Google Chrome or any other browser regularly, then this might not be the most optimum solution for fixing this snag.
+If you use Google Chrome or any other browser regularly, this might not be the most optimum solution for fixing this snag.
 There has to be something more than this.

 Method #2 Using Google Chrome Properties

-- Now, just add this text “–disable-prompt-on-repost” (Without quotes) to the end of the target.
+- Now, add this text “–disable-prompt-on-repost” (Without quotes) to the end of the target.
+Google Chrome Target Field.

 “C:\Program Files (x86)\Google\Chrome\Application\chrome.exe”-disable-prompt-on-repost

-If you are using this method for getting rid of the Confirm Form Resubmission problem, you should have two shortcuts of the browser.
-One of the two should configure with the method mentioned above and one should have default properties.
-You should both the browsers depending on the type of work you have with the browser.
+If you use this method to eliminate the Confirm Form Resubmission problem, you should have two shortcuts in the browser.
+One should configure with the method mentioned above and have default properties.
+You should use both browsers depending on the type of work you have with the browser.

-Specific links might trick you into resubmitting the form and get your personal details, for instance, your credit card details or something like that.
-So, when you have such kind of works from the browser in which security of your data plays an important role, you should use the browser shortcut with the default properties.
+Specific links might trick you into resubmitting the form and get your details, for instance, your credit card details or something like that.
+So, when you have such kind of work from the browser in which the security of your data plays an important role, you should use the browser shortcut with the default properties.

 Method #3 Disable Motion Across the Browser

-The following solution comes from just another user of Google Chrome who was also frustrated by the unwanted popping up of Confirm Form Resubmission message pop-up.
-According to this user, this isn’t actually a bug.
+The following solution comes from just another user of Google Chrome who was also struggling with the unwanted popping up of Confirm Form Resubmission message pop-up.
+According to this user, this isn’t a bug.
 It occurs because the browser cannot cache POST requests and tries to submit the form again on refresh.

 One of the primary reasons for this issue is accidentally moving forward or backward.
 To avoid this, we can disable the motion buttons for the browser.
-On touch-screen devices, you can avoid this problem by disabling the sliding option to move forward or backward.
-So, after disabling the option, even if the event occurs accidentally, the dialog wouldn’t pop up.
+You can avoid this problem on touch-screen devices by disabling the sliding option to move forward or backward.
+So, after disabling the option, the dialog wouldn’t pop up even if the event occurred accidentally.

 Method #4 Clear Google Chrome Browsing Data

 Try to clear out the browsing data from time to time.
 While doing so, you must take care that you select all the options viz.
-Browsing history, cookies, passwords, cached data, media licenses, etc. After clearing browsing data, try using the browser again and see if the error has resolved or not.
+Browsing history, cookies, passwords, cached data, media licenses, etc. After clearing browsing data, try using the browser again and see whether the error has been resolved.

-- Open your Google Chrome browser & click on the three dots placed vertically on the top right corner of your browser.
+- Open your Google Chrome browser & click on the three dots placed vertically in the top right corner of your browser.

 Method #5 Reset Chrome Browser Settings

-Resetting your browser settings can also consider as a potential solution to this problem.
-Sometimes, the browser may configure in an improper way that might lead to such an error.
+Resetting your browser settings or clearing the cache can be a potential solution.
+Sometimes, the browser may misconfigure it, leading to such an error.
 So, resetting the browser can be an option.
-For doing so, follow the steps given below.
+To do so, follow the steps given below.

-- Click on the three dots placed vertically on the top right corner of your browser to open a menu also known as Control Menu.
+- Click on the three dots placed vertically on the top right corner of your browser to open a menu known as the Control Menu.

 Method #6 Disable Corrupted Extensions

 Having corrupt extensions on your browser can be one of the reasons for getting Confirm Form Resubmission error.
-So, to solve this problem, such extensions should disable.
-For doing so go through the following steps.
+So, to solve this problem, disable such extensions.
+To do so, go through the following steps.

-- Now, just find the corrupted extension from the list.
-Disable it & re-enable again.
+Now, find the corrupted extension from the list.
+Disable it & re-enable it again.

-Here, all the extensions you have on the browser will disable for once and then re-enable all as per requirement.
-After doing so, try and recheck the page to see if the error has solved or not.
+Here, all the extensions you have on the browser will be disabled for once and then re-enabled as per requirement.
+After doing so, try recheck the page to see whether the error is solved.

 Method #7 Check Your Internet Connection